xenia-canary/xenia-canary/Quickstart.md

       * (Optional) If the game crashes you can try extracting the game using Velocity.
       * If the game is extracted you will need to drag `default.xex` onto Xenia.
       * Some games have multiple .xex files, so if you can't find `default.xex` or it just doesn't work, try another one.

+It is not recommended to convert games to ISO due to wasting space.

 ### Section 4.
 Activating games